karlyanelson/karlyanelson.github.io/posts/chartjs-custom-color-palette-responsive.md

 ---
 tags: post
+emoji: 📊
-title: How to add your own custom color palette to Chart JS 📊
+title: How to add your own custom color palette to Chart JS
 description: Be able to have a longer list of available colors that ChartJS can automatically loop through.
 techStack:
   - name: Typescript